Ormund Hightower Weaponizes Rhaenyra's Own Mercy

 Shared Grief Quietly Binds Two Enemy Queens

-Rhaenyra has stopped treating Alicent as a prisoner and started treating her as the only person alive who understands what losing children costs, and that misplacement of trust is already more dangerous to her than any battlefield reversal.
+Rhaenyra has shifted from treating Alicent as a prisoner to be managed toward treating her as the only person alive who understands what losing children costs.

 The Faith Has Already Chosen the Greens